loda-lang/loda-programs/programs/oeis/list2.md

 * [A207188](http://oeis.org/A207188) ([L17 program](A207188.asm)): Numbers matching polynomials y(k,x) that have x as a factor; see Comments.
 * [A207361](http://oeis.org/A207361) ([L08 program](A207361.asm)): Displacement under constant discrete unit surge.
 * [A207836](http://oeis.org/A207836) ([L09 program](A207836.asm)): a(n) = n*A052530(n)/2.
+* [A208044](http://oeis.org/A208044) ([L14 program](A208044.asm)): Number of n X 3 0..3 arrays with new values 0..3 introduced in row major order and no element equal to any horizontal, vertical or antidiagonal neighbor (colorings ignoring permutations of colors).
 * [A208309](http://oeis.org/A208309) ([L10 program](A208309.asm)): Number of n X 3 0..1 arrays with new values 0..1 introduced in row major order and no element equal to more than one of its immediate leftward or upward neighbors.
 * [A208528](http://oeis.org/A208528) ([L13 program](A208528.asm)): Number of permutations of n>1 having exactly 3 points P on the boundary of their bounding square.
 * [A208598](http://oeis.org/A208598) ([L12 program](A208598.asm)): Number of 4-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero.